rc-dltt/tstops-g1/frontend_docs/1_2_create_queries_mutations.md

 # 1.2 Create Queries and Mutations

-In this lab section we are going to create queries and mutations based on the `schema.graphql` on server side.
+In this lab section we are going to create queries and mutations based on the `schema.graphql` in `/1_3_queries_and_mutations/final/src`.

 ## Creating Queries in `query.js`